DIY Pipe shelves are a simple, cute way to add storage and decor to any room!

 I had been trying to decide what kind of shelves to add above the credenza we built in the dining area of our kitchen.
 MONTHS of indecision.
 I kept going back and forth and couldn’t decide if I wanted to tackle floating shelves or not.

 Speaking of that cabinet, it’s an Ikea hack (specifically, an Ikea Rast Hack!)!
-More about that in a future post.
+You can read about how we built this DIY rustic sideboard cabinet in this post!

 Floating shelves are not hard to do, but I was feeling lazy.
 I even built DIY floating shelves in my office at our old house.
 But for some reason I just wasn’t feeling it.